Trip-Hazard86/Trip-Hazard86/README.md

 - 👋 Hi, I’m @Trip-Hazard86
-- 👀 I’m interested in ... learning how to code and becoming a software developer.
+- 👀 I’m interested in ... learning how to code and becoming a software developer
 - 🌱 I’m currently learning ...
-I am studying Responsive Web Design on freeCodeCamp
+I am learning JS & React, and C#
 - 💞️ I’m looking to collaborate on ...
-I am not sure as I am a beginner.
+React projects or games created with C#
 - 📫 How to reach me ... please email me at michaelfury86@gmail.com

 <!---